MedApp4u/Med4u/README.md

 ## Instructions

-Before pushing any code remember to make a new branch and create a pull request and ask a review from ANY two members (preferably one backend and one frontend member) and then merge it into the master just to maintain code quality.
+Before pushing any code remember to make a new branch and create a pull request and ask a review from ANY two members (preferably one backend and one frontend member) and then merge it into the master just to maintain the code quality.

 Follow these Steps :
 1) Clone this repository into your local machine.